Cancer Research UK logo.

 Does cancer cause fever?

 Some cancers can cause fevers.
-It's not really understood why certain cancers cause fevers and others don't.
-It's thought that some cancers may produce things like toxins that can cause a fever.
+It's not fully understood why some cancers cause fevers and others don't.

 Cancers that cause fever